fspseva/bako-safe-user-guide/README.md

 As a browser-based platform, Bako Safe functions effortlessly on both desktop and mobile devices, offering flexibility and ease of use.

+> [!NOTE]
-> 💡 Bako Safe have received QuillAudit’s **Smart Contract Initial Audit Report** with 0 security issues.
+> Bako Safe have received QuillAudit’s **Smart Contract Initial Audit Report** with 0 security issues.
 This is a major milestone, as it underscores our commitment to delivering a secure and reliable platform for both individual and institutional users of Fuel Network. https://github.com/Quillhash/QuillAudit_Reports/blob/master/Bako Safe Sway Smart Contracts Audit Report - QuillAudits.pdf

 In this document, we will guide you through the application and set your first vault on **Fuel Ignition Mainnet.**